fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 If `default_on` tls configuration will be applied unless explicitly disabled in application manifests.

+### use-in-memory-emptydirs

+Inside the container, `/tmp` will be mounted from an emptyDir volume, to allow applications some scratch-space without writing through the underlying docker storage driver.
+Similarly, when using the [Secrets init container](#secrets-init-container), the secrets are written to an emptyDir volume.

+Normally, these volumes would use the nodes underlying disk, and can be recovered after a node restart.
+By enabling this option, these emptyDirs will instead be backed by memory.
+The memory used goes against the container memory limits, and will not survive a node restart.

+See the Kubernetes documentation about [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) for more information about how emptyDirs work.

 ### usage-reporting-cluster-name, usage-reporting-provider-identifier, usage-reporting-endpoint, usage-reporting-tenant

 Used to configure [Usage Reporting](#usage-reporting).